fazlulkarimweb/custom-id/readme.md

 ## Inspiration

 It is built for both human and machine.
 We use familiar letters (from given name & email) in our randomly generated ID. **People can easily recognize those familiar letters as they use it every time, everyday, every moment.** You can randomly generate IDs with uuid or nanoid, but these are not generated for human.
 These are for machine.
-This library is for both of them.
+But this library is for both of them.

 # Use Case